The Key Elements Connected to The WordPress Security Hardening Process

 - Disable XML-RPC Pingback: Here’s a plugin that will do this for you.

 - Limit login attempts.
 Here’s a couple of really good WordPress plugins that will help you with limiting the number of brute force attacks your website will be exposed to Login Lockdown and Login Security Solution.

 - Don’t connect to your website using FTP inside Starbucks or any other open public network.

 - Use a quality WordPress security plugin and set it up correctly.
-We recommend a mixture of iThemes Security and Sucuri a free solution or for our client we install either iTheme Security Premium or Wordfence Premium.
+We recommend a mixture of iThemes Security and Sucuri as a free solution or for our client, we install either iTheme Security Premium or Wordfence Premium.
 However, whatever WordPress security plugin you choose, make sure you really understand how to set it up.
-If you don’t understand how to set-up the plugin you probably won’t get the full benefit of the plugin.
+If you don’t understand how to set up the plugin you probably won’t get the full benefit of the plugin.
 Here’s a training video that I did recently that shows you clearly how to set both iTheme Security and Sucuri correctly.

 - Limit login attempts.
-There are really good WordPress plugins that help you with limiting the amount of brute force attacks you will be exposed to.
+There are really good WordPress plugins that help you with limiting the number of brute force attacks you will be exposed to.

 - Hide your login page URL.
-A WordPress plugin that help you change your login URL or use this alternative plugin Hide Login.
+A WordPress plugin that helps you change your login URL or use this alternative plugin Hide Login.